"Sir, we've got positive contact. Alfa Charlie gate guard reports a single high-acceleration intruder."

 "Hm?" the General grunted.

 "It put itself on a collision course with us just before we killed it," the Major explained.
-"We've moved some since then, so it'll miss us — but our fighters' weapons must have blasted away some pretty significant chunks of it.
-There's a cloud of expanding debris racing alongside it at the same 20 permil relative, and we're in its way."
+"The main bulk of it's been safed, so it'll miss us — but our fighters' weapons must have blasted away some pretty significant chunks of it.
+There's a cloud of expanding debris racing alongside its original collision trajectory at the same 20 permil relative, and we're in its way."

 "And we don't have thrusters?!" the General turned to Samuels in alarm.